- Community engagement

 - Site selection process

-Eleven projects in the Hawker and Quorn regions of South Australia will be funded under the Australian Government’s Community Benefit Programme.
+Eleven projects in the Hawker and Quorn regions of South Australia are being funded under the previous Community Benefit Programme round.

 “The applications covered activities ranging from support for tourism, economic and business development and community improvement in the local region,” Senator Canavan said.